zenodante/Basic-3d-lib-old/README.md

 This is a 3d lib for fast texture mapping 3d game on a mcu.
 Most in C with some asm functions to take advantage the cortex m fpu and SIMD.
 Currently only texture mapping triangle drawing worked.

-You could find configs in the b3dlib.h file, currently 32bit framebuff and 32bit z buff mode has been tested.
+You could find configs in the b3dlibCfg.h file for all settings.

 At init phase, call B3L_RenderInit(&B3Lrender,(fBuff_t *)pFramebuffAddr); to init the lib